Attention-guided Temporally Coherent Video Object Matting: Our method

 In the main stage, our network takes five consecutive frames $\{\mathbf{I}^{t-2},...,\mathbf{I}^{t+2}\}$ along with their corresponding trimaps as inputs.
 The motivation comes from the fact that the temporal coherence term requires alpha mattes of three consecutive frames, and each frame needs the features of its two neighboring frames for alpha matte prediction.
 The predicted $\{\alpha^{t-1},\alpha^{t},\alpha^{t+1}\}$ are used to compute the loss function in Eq.~\ref{eq:full_loss}.
 We use Adam as the optimizer to train the network on VideoMatting108 for 30 epochs with the same input resolution $512 \times 512$.
 Our data augmentation strategies include random shape augmentation, such as cropping, flipping and scaling, and random color augmentation, such as hue, saturation, gamma, and JPEG compression~\cite{yu2020context}.
-We again use ``poly'' decay strategy with the base learning rate of $10^{-4}$ during main training.
-The batch size is set to 16 and 24 for DIM+TAM and GCA+TAM respectively.
+We use ``poly'' decay strategy with the base learning rate of $10^{-4}$, $10^{-5}$, $10^{-4}$ and decay rate of 0.9 during main training for GCA+TAM, DIM+TAM and Index+TAM.
+The batch size is set to 24, 16 and 24 respectively.